 The Australian property market has grown remarkably fast over the years and prices have reached unsustainable levels in places like Sydney and Melbourne.
 Not surprisingly, many locals move to smaller cities.

-The truth is, Australia will continue to attract foreign real estate buyers over the years, might it be future retirees or for people who want to send their kids overseas.
+Australia will continue to attract foreign real estate buyers over the years, might it be future retirees or people who want to send their kids overseas to study.

 In this article, I explain the details you need to know when buying real estate as a foreigner in Australia.

 - The Australian Property Market in Previous Years

 - The process when buying a property in Australia

 - What is a temporary resident in Australia?